honeycombio/refinery/config.md

 MaxConnectionAge is the maximum amount of time a gRPC connection may exist.

-Sets a duration for the maximum amount of time a connection may exist before it will be closed by sending a GoAway.
+After this duration, the gRPC connection is closed by sending a `GoAway`.
-A random jitter of +/-10% will be added to MaxConnectionAge to spread out connection storms.
+A random jitter of +/-10% will be added to `MaxConnectionAge` to spread out connection storms.
-0s sets duration to infinity; a value measured in low minutes will help load balancers to distribute load among peers more evenly.
+`0s` sets duration to infinity; a value measured in low minutes will help load balancers to distribute load among peers more evenly.

 - Not eligible for live reload.
 - Type: `duration`